andizuend/S2AS--SMILES_to_AIOMFAC/README.md

  	- In this case, the file name of your customized SMILES input file should be entered on source code line 73 of `SMILES_to_AIOMFAC_input.py` (within Visual Studio).
   	- Visualizations and additional debbuging output can be enabled on line 51 of the `SMILES_to_AIOMFAC_input.py` file; setting `debugging_verbose = True`.
   	- In the latter case, additional `.png` files will be generated as part of the outputs in folder `OutputFiles`.
 These images show the structure of a molecule and the step-by-step matching of specific AIOMFAC subgroups that were detected during the parsing of a molecule.

+### Use as input for AIOMFAC-web
+The generated AIOMFAC-web-style input files (`input_????.txt`) can, e.g., be used for mixture activity coefficient computations with the [AIOMFAC-web model](https://aiomfac.lab.mcgill.ca/index.html).
+For that purpose, the `input_????.txt` should be further modified in a text editor to add, near the end, rows of temperature and component mole fractions (or mass fractions) of interest.
+The S2AS program writes a single, generic line of composition and temperature inputs for AIOMFAC-web.
+An example file for such mixture composition inputs is shown [here](https://aiomfac.lab.mcgill.ca/examples/input_examp1.txt).
+Once your `input_????.txt` file has been edited to include the desired composition points, it can be [uploaded to AIOMFAC-web](https://aiomfac.lab.mcgill.ca/file_upload.html) and run online for generating AIOMFAC predictions of nonideal mixing.